ff6347/gestalten-in-code/projects/find-your-way/index.md

 ---

-The third part of my algorithm was set by an amount of circle to draw and a rule for crossing each lines at least once.
-The material used was selected in advance to create a more controlled result.
-The performers had available a brush and ink on rough paper.
+The third part of the algorithm was set by an amount of circle to draw and a rule for crossing each lines at least once.
+The material selected for the performers, was a brush and ink on rough paper.

-After getting all the results, by choosing some of my favorite drawings, it was immediatly recognizable that it has to be more controlled by the material on which it runs.
+The choice was made by choosing the most suitable result of all my favourite drawings, it was immediatly recognizable that it has to be more controlled by the material on which it runs.

 ![](./assets/images/algo-4.png)